Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Geometric decomposition of

 We lift the unamalgamated intermediate \carrousel\ of $\Delta$ to $(X,0)$ by $\ell$.
 Any component of the inverse image of a piece of any one of the types $B(q)$, $A(q,q')$ or $D(q)$ is a piece of the same type from the point of view of its inner geometry (see \cite{BNP} for details).
 By a ``piece'' of the decomposition of $(X,0)$ we will always mean a component of the inverse image of a piece of $(\C^2,0)$.

 \begin{amalgamation}[Amalgamation in $X$] We now simplify this decomposition of $(X,0)$ by amalgamating pieces in the two following steps. \begin{enumerate} \item \emph{Amalgamating polar wedge pieces}.
-We amalgamate any polar wedge piece with the piece outside it. \item \emph{Amalgamating empty $D$-pieces}.
+We amalgamate any polar wedge piece with the piece outside it.
+We call the resulting pieces \emph{polar pieces}. \item \emph{Amalgamating empty $D$-pieces}.
 Whenever a piece of $X$ is a $D(q)$-piece containing no part of the polar curve (we speak of an \emph{empty} piece) we amalgamate it with the piece which has a common boundary with it.
-Applying Lemma \ref{le:rules}, these amalgamations may form new empty $D$-pieces.
-We continue this amalgamation iteratively until the only $D$-pieces contain components of the polar curve.
-Some $D(1)$-pieces may be created during this process, and are then amalgamated with $B(1)$-pieces. \end{enumerate} \end{amalgamation}
+These amalgamations may form new empty $D$-pieces.
+We continue this amalgamation iteratively until the only remaining $D$-pieces contain components of the polar curve. \end{enumerate} Polar pieces are then all the $D$-pieces and some of the $A(q,q)$- and $B$-pieces. \end{amalgamation}

-\begin{definition}[\bf Polar piece] We call \emph{polar pieces} the pieces resulting from these amalgamations which contain parts of the polar.
-They are all the $D$- and $A(q,q)$-pieces and some of the $B$-pieces. \end{definition}